exercism/csharp/exercises/sgf-parsing/README.md

 - To parse the text, you could try to use the [Sprache](https://github.com/sprache/Sprache/blob/develop/README.md) library.
 You can also find a good tutorial [here](https://www.thomaslevesque.com/2017/02/23/easy-text-parsing-in-c-with-sprache/).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/sgf-parsing` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.